RattleyCooper/warble/README.md

 This was made as a proof of concept data infil/exfil tool, but there are legitimate uses as well.
 It could be used in game development to embed map data in an image of the map itself.
 Games like spore are known to use steganography in a similar way for sharing creatures.

 https://nedbatchelder.com/blog/200806/spore_creature_creator_and_steganography.html

+## Installation

+Download this repository and run `nimble install` in the root directory.

 ## Examples